datacanuck/GettingandCleaningData/CodeBook.md

 Activities data column is taken from y_train.txt and y_test.txt respectively.
 Mappings from the activity code to activity is done using activity_labels.txt.
 Subjects data column is taken from subject_train.txt and subject_test.txt files.
 The numbers are 1-30 for respective subject.
 Features data columns are taken from features.txt, the respective mean() data was extracted.
+Each of the mean variables from features.txt has a corresponding ,x and ,y column.  the ,x column corresponds to training data.
+The ,y column corresponds to test data.